clehner/pngspark/README.md

 ## Usage
 ```
-pngspark [-h height] [-c color] [-s scaling] output.png
+echo 1 2 3 ... | pngspark [-h height] [-c color] [-s scaling] output.png
 ```
-Pipe numbers to pngspark to add them to the image.

 ### Options
 * `-h height`: the height of the image in pixels
 * `-c color`: the color of the foreground, as #rrggbb hex
 * `-s scaling`: scaling factor.
-0 to do no scaling, 1 to make the minimum value be at the bottom of the image
+0 to keep things proportional, 1 to make the minimum value be at the bottom of the image

 ## Examples